-Exploring the Philosophy of Death and Dying
+Exploring the Philosophy of Death and Dying Classical and Contemporary Perspectives

-Exploring the Philosophy of Death and Dying introduces students to both theoretical issues (whether we can survive death, whether death is truly bad for us, whether immortality would be desirable, etc.) as well as urgent practical issues (the ethics of suicide, the value of grief, the appropriate medical criteria for declaring death, etc.) raised by human mortality, enabling instructors to adapt it to a wide array of institutions and student audiences.
+Exploring the Philosophy of Death and Dying introduces students to both theoretical issues (whether we can survive death, whether death is truly bad for us, whether immortality would be desirable, etc.) and urgent practical issues (the ethics of suicide, the value of grief, the appropriate medical criteria for declaring death, etc.) raised by human mortality, enabling instructors to adapt it to a wide array of institutions and student audiences.

 As a pedagogical benefit, PowerPoints, discussion questions, and test questions for each chapter are included as online ancillary materials.

-Part I: When Do We Die?
+PART I When Do We Die?

-President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research
+President’s Commission for the Study of Ethical Problems In Medicine and Biomedical and Behavioral Research

-2. Defining Death in a Technological World: Why Brain Death is Death
+2 Defining Death in a Technological World: Why Brain Death Is Death

-3. We Die When Entropy Overwhelms Homeostasis
+3 We Die When Entropy Overwhelms Homeostasis

-4. What it is to Die
+4 What It Is to Die

-Part II: Can We Survive Our Death?
+PART II Can We Survive Our Death?

-5. The Tragic Sense of Life (excerpts from)
+5 The Tragic Sense of Life (Excerpts)

 Miguel de Unamuno

-6. Can We Survive Our Deaths?
+6 Can We Survive Our Deaths?

-7. The Possibility of an Afterlife
+7 The Possibility of an Afterlife

 David Hershenov and Rose Hershenov

-Part III: Can Death Be Good or Bad for Us?
+PART III Can Death Be Good or Bad for Us?
 If So, When Is It Good or Bad for Us?

-8. Letter to Menoeceus (excerpts from)
+8 Letter to Menoeceus

-9. Two Arguments for Epicureanism
+9 Two Arguments for Epicureanism

-10. Why Death is Not Bad for the One Who Dies
+10 Why Death Is Not Bad for the One Who Dies

 James Stacey Taylor

-12. Making Death not Quite as Bad for the One Who Dies
+12 Making Death Not Quite as Bad for the One Who Dies

-13. On the Nature of Things (excerpts from)
+13 On the Nature of Things (Excerpts)

-15. Coming Into and Going Out of Existence
+15 Coming Into and Going Out of Existence

-Part V: Would Immortality Be Good for Us?
+PART V Would Immortality Be Good for Us?

-16. Epic of Gilgamesh (excerpts from)
+16 The Epic of Gilgamesh (Excerpts)

-17. The Story of the Man Who Did Not Wish to Die
+17 The Story of the Man Who Did Not Wish to Die

 Yei Theodora Ozaki

-18. How to Live a Never-ending Novela (or, Why Immortality Needn’t Undermine Identity)
+18 How to Live a Never-Ending Novela (Or, Why Immortality Needn’t Undermine Identity

-19. Taking Stock of the Risks of Life Without Death
+19 Taking Stock of the Risks of Life without Death

-20. Immortality, Boredom, and Standing for Something
+20 Immortality, Boredom, and Standing for Something

-Part VI: What is the Best Attitude to Take Toward Our Mortality?
+PART VI What Is the Best Attitude to Take Toward Our Mortality?

-21. Death, Mortality, and Meaning
+21 Death, Mortality, and Meaning

-22. Fitting Attitudes Toward Deprivations
+22 Fitting Attitudes Towards Deprivations

-Part VII: How Should We React to the Deaths of Others?
+PART VII How Should We React to the Deaths of Others?

 Lucius Annaeus Seneca

-27. Why Grieve?
+27 Why Grieve?

-28. The Significance of Future Generations
+28 The Significance of Future Generations

-29. Death and Survival Online
+29 Death and Survival Online

-Part VIII: Is Suicide Rationally or Morally Defensible?
+PART VIII Is Suicide Rationally or Morally Defensible?

-St. Thomas Aquinas
+St Thomas Aquinas

-32. Suicide is Sometimes Rational and Morally Defensible
+32 Suicide is Sometimes Rational and Morally Defensible

-33. Suicide and Its Discontents
+33 Suicide and Its Discontents

-34. An Irrational Suicide?
+34 An Irrational Suicide?

-Part IX: How Does Death Affect the Meaningfulness of Our Lives?
+PART IX How Does Death Affect the Meaningfulness of Our Lives?

-35. World as Will and Representation (excerpts from)
+35 World as Will and Representation (Excerpts)

-36. Death in Mind: Life, Meaning, and Mortality
+36 Death in Mind: Life, Meaning, and Mortality

-37. Meaning in Life in Spite of Death
+37 Meaning in Life in Spite of Death

 John Martin Fischer, Distinguished Professor of Philosophy, University of California, Riverside